Mercedes-Benz CLS-Class Interior

 - "The cabin is awash in top-shelf materials and soft-touch surfaces, including a neat carbon fiber look/piano black outfit our CLS550 tester enjoyed." -- Motor Trend (2012)

-- "Seats are highly bolstered and designed for both spirited driving and long-distance cruising." -- Kelley Blue Book
+- "Seats are highly bolstered and designed for both spirited driving and long-distance cruising.
+However, don't look for matching comfort in the rear seat area, where both headroom and legroom are in short supply." -- Kelley Blue Book

 - "The latest-generation of Mercedes COMAND, with its dial located in the center tunnel to access the 7-inch display, is by now familiar Benz fare that works relatively well controlling vehicle features." -- Motor Trend (2012)